Yttrium-32/nvim-config/README.md

-# Config file for neovim
+# Config file for Neovim

 ## Requirements
 - Install a [Nerd Font](https://www.nerdfonts.com/).
 - Ensure a clipboard manager such as `xclip` is installed
-- [lazy.nvim](https://lazy.folke.io/) is automatically bootstrapped when running `nvim` for the first time
+- [lazy.nvim](https://lazy.folke.io/) is automatically bootstrapped when
+  running `nvim` for the first time

 ## Installation
 - Unix and Linux: